FUTUREEEEEE/MBA/README.md

 On the left, the AdaptiveRAG pipeline relies on an inaccurate heuristic approach to assign queries of different complexities to a single generation process.
 On the right, we propose an MBA-RAG framework that allows the model to explore the merits of different generation methods and rewards it based on fine-grained assessments of generation quality and cost.

 ## Datasets
 * You can download multi-hop datasets (MuSiQue, HotpotQA, and 2WikiMultiHopQA) from https://github.com/StonyBrookNLP/ircot.
+And follow the process instruction on [AdaptiveRAG](https://github.com/starsuzi/Adaptive-RAG)
 ```bash
 # Download the preprocessed datasets for the test set.
 $ bash ./download/processed_data.sh